patri9ck/text-search/README.md

 In case you have Visual Studio already installed and a component is missing, open the **Visual Studio Installer** and choose **Modify**.

 To use OpenCL, the OpenCL SDK from Khronos is needed.
-Binaries can be downloaded from the [official repository](https://github.com/KhronosGroup/OpenCL-SDK/releases).
+It can be downloaded from the [official repository](https://github.com/KhronosGroup/OpenCL-SDK/releases).
 To make things easier, this repository already bundles binaries for the OpenCL SDK v2025.07.23 in the `bin/OpenCL-SDK-v2025.07.23-Win-x64/`